33 Essential Spices I Recommend Stocking Up On

 10. Cream of Tartar:

 Some time ago, I wrote a post about the cream of tartar product and the ways you can use this special baking ingredient in the kitchen and throughout the house.
-This great powder is actually a byproduct of the winemaking process.
-It is full of potassium (20%), and other nutrients, and has been known to help relieve migraine headaches, reduce the urge to smoke, treat urinary tract infections, an acne treatment, soothe the pain from arthritis, and much more.
+This great powder is a byproduct of the winemaking process.
+It is rich in potassium (20%) and other nutrients.
+It has been known to help relieve migraine headaches, reduce the urge to smoke, treat urinary tract infections, serve as an acne treatment, soothe the pain from arthritis, and much more.

-It has also shown it can be used as a cleaning agent throughout your home as you clean toilets, remove laundry stains, unclog drain pipes, keep ants out of your kitchen, clean and polish pots and pans, etc. It is thought that the alkaline-promoting properties make all these household chores much more simple.
+It has also shown it can be used as a cleaning agent throughout your home, such as cleaning toilets, removing laundry stains, unclogging drain pipes, keeping ants out of your kitchen, and cleaning and polishing pots and pans.
+It is thought that the alkaline-promoting properties make all these household chores much simpler.

-Cream of tartar is a great addition to cookies and sweetbreads, cakes, in homemade whipping cream, to stabilize your egg whites, particularly when making a meringue-based topping, and other desserts.
+Cream of tartar is an excellent addition to cookies and sweetbreads, cakes, and to stabilize your egg whites, particularly when making a meringue-based topping and other desserts.

 11. Cumin (Ground):

 People enjoy cumin’s unique flavor due to its peppery and nutty taste.
 It is most often used in chili, stews, soups, and curry dishes.
-It has lots of vitamin E, iron, potassium, manganese, and zinc, all nutrients we need to stay healthy.
+It contains a lot of vitamin E, iron, potassium, manganese, and zinc, all essential nutrients for staying healthy.

 12. Curry Powder: